azubieta/appimage-installer/README.md

 # appimage-cli-tool

-CLI client for <http://www.appimagehub.com>.
-Allows to search, install, remove and update applications using the AppImage package format.
+High level commandline interface for applications management based on the AppImage packaging format.
+It uses [AppImageHub](http://www.appimagehub.com) as main source and allows to search, install and remove applications.

 ## Usage
 ```bash